BizTalk Migration Services

 i3solutions reviews the current BizTalk environment, including applications, orchestrations, schemas, maps, pipelines, adapters, endpoints, message flows, trading partner dependencies, monitoring practices, and known support issues.
 This assessment identifies which integrations are business-critical, which are redundant, which require redesign, and which should be retired before migration begins.

 Each integration workload is evaluated based on business criticality, message volume, transformation complexity, system dependency, endpoint behavior, security requirements, failure handling, and long-term support needs.
-This analysis determines whether the replacement should use Logic Apps, Service Bus, Event Grid, API Management, Azure Functions, custom services, or hybrid integration.
+This analysis determines whether the replacement should use Logic Apps, Service Bus, Event Grid, API Management, Azure Functions, custom services, hybrid integration, or another Microsoft integration pattern.

-Once the migration path is understood, i3solutions defines the target architecture including API strategy, message routing, event handling, queueing, retry logic, monitoring, security, deployment patterns, environment strategy, and ownership model — designed around enterprise integration standards and long-term maintainability.
+Once the migration path is understood, i3solutions defines the target architecture.
+This may include API strategy, message routing, event handling, queueing, retry logic, monitoring, security, deployment patterns, environment strategy, and ownership model.
+The target architecture is designed around enterprise integration standards, operational support, and long-term maintainability.

-i3solutions develops a migration plan that accounts for integration criticality, dependency structure, testing needs, partner coordination, security requirements, compliance obligations, and business impact.
-Sequencing is based on operational risk — high-volume integrations, partner-facing workflows, regulated data flows, and business-critical handoffs receive additional review before replacement work proceeds.
+i3solutions develops a migration plan that accounts for integration criticality, dependency structure, testing needs, partner coordination, security requirements, compliance obligations, and user or business impact.
+Sequencing is based on operational risk.
+High-volume integrations, partner-facing workflows, regulated data flows, and business-critical handoffs receive additional review before replacement work proceeds.

-Migration execution includes rebuilding orchestrations, redesigning message flows, replacing adapters, modernizing APIs, migrating transformations, configuring queues and events, and validating integrations inside the approved destination environment.
-The execution phase is designed to preserve required business behavior while improving structure, observability, and supportability.
+Migration execution may include rebuilding orchestrations, redesigning message flows, replacing adapters, modernizing APIs, migrating transformations, configuring queues and events, and validating integrations inside the approved destination environment.
+The execution phase is designed to preserve required business behavior while improving the structure, observability, and supportability of the integration landscape.

 After migration, i3solutions supports stabilization, issue resolution, monitoring validation, production verification, documentation, and knowledge transfer.
 Internal teams receive the context needed to operate the new integration environment, support dependent systems, manage failures, and continue improving the architecture after migration is complete.